plotly/plotly.py/doc/python/static-image-export.md

 **Image Export Settings (Orca)**

-See the [Orca Management section](https://plotly.com/python/orca-management/) for information on how to specify image export settings when using orca.
-Support for orca will be removed after September 2025.
+See the [Orca Management section](https://plotly.com/python/orca-management/) for information on how to specify image export settings when using Orca.
+Support for Orca will be removed after September 2025.